 Next, stop the discussions, and have each student tell you what they think the false statement is.
 Write their name or initials next to the number which they selected.

 Once every student has guessed their answer, tell them which statement is false.

 The students who selected the false statement get congratulated by the losers.
 Alternatively, you could award a small prize to those who guessed correctly.

 If time permits, you can divide the students into groups and have them do the same activity together in their small groups.
 They can all write their three sentences down about themselves and have other students in the group guess which sentence is false.

 Follow-Up ESL Activities:

 To conclude the class, you could try applying some of the vocabulary used in the sentences in a competitive word game.
-Have a look at vocabulary games like Pass the Marker or the Mystery Word ESL Game.
+Have a look at vocabulary games like the Pass the Marker ESL Game or the Mystery Word ESL Game.